MGuardia10/42cursus_push_swap/README.md

 This project is about sorting data on a stack, with a limited set of instructions, using the lowest possible number of actions.
 Allowed movements are specified below.

-The bonus part is a checker program that verifies if all the moves made are allowed and if the stack is correctly ordered once there are no moves left.
+The bonus part is a checker program that verifies if all the moves made are allowed and if the stack is correctly sort once there are no moves left.

 ![C](https://img.shields.io/badge/C-a?style=for-the-badge&logo=C&color=grey)